shieldon-io/document-translations/en/guide/cakephp.md

 }
 ```

+That's it.

 You can access the Firewall Panel by `/firewall/panel`, to see the page, go to this URL in your browser.

 ```bash
 https://for.example.com/firewall/panel
 ```

+The default login is `shieldon_user` and `password` is `shieldon_pass`.
+After logging in the Firewall Panel, the first thing you need to do is to change the login and password.

+Shieldon Firewall will start watching your website if it get enabled in `Deamon` setting section, make sure you have set up the settings correctly.